m453h/printf/README.md

 # About

 This repository contains source code for the 0x11.
 C - printf project.
-The aim of the project is to create a printf function
+The aim of the project is to create a printf function7

 ## Authorized functions and macros
 * `write`